History of the Denver Broncos: The AFL years

 Denver had the worst record of any original AFL team, with a record of 39–97–4 in the league.
 They were the only original AFL team never to have played in the title game during the upstart league's 10-year history.
+Indeed, they were the only team to never have a winning season, never winning more than five games.

 Despite their lack of early success, the Broncos produced some memorable games, such as the 38–38 tie against the Buffalo Bills in 1960.
 They were the first AFL team ever to defeat an NFL team, on August 5, 1967 when they beat the Detroit Lions 13–7 in a preseason game.
 The Broncos were also the first American professional football team to have an African-American placekicker, Gene Mingo, the first to have a receiver with 100 receptions in a season, Lionel Taylor, and the first starting African-American quarterback of the modern era, Marlin Briscoe.

 The Filchock era

 The Broncos began play in 1960, the AFL's inaugural season, at Bears Stadium.
 Their head coach was Frank Filchock, who choose Frank Tripucka as the Broncos' first starting quarterback.
 The Broncos won their first game, also the first AFL game, 13–10 over the Boston Patriots.
 However, the Broncos would end the season with a 4–9–1 record.
 After the season, Howsam, looking to sell his holdings in the Broncos, nearly made a deal with a San Antonio syndicate, but eventually a group led by Calvin Kunz purchased Howsam's shares.
 At this point, Gerald Phipps became the Broncos largest stockholder.